A person with Alzheimer’s who lives alone is at increased risk of:

 This issue too can be managed from a home setting, but will take the support of others to keep your loved one socially engaged.
 Community resources for socialization include churches, community centers, senior centers and adult day centers.
 Depending on the stage of the disease, consider a local gym, fitness center or walking club membership.

 Personal hygiene (bathing, dressing, foot care for diabetics, dental care), may require the support of family or a caregiver.
 Household tasks include cooking and food preparation, shopping, housekeeping and pet care.
-There are ways to manage this care—through the services of a Geriatric Care Manager or by building a team of family and friends to assist.
+There are ways to manage this care—through the services of an Aging Life Care Professional (formerly known as a Geriatric Care Manager) or by building a team of family and friends to assist.
 If friends and family are the care team, be sure to monitor their ongoing ability to provide care.

 Additional Resources to Help a Loved One at Home